SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 What is a SoundQubed Big 3 kit?

-A SoundQubed Big 3 kit provides wiring used to upgrade the alternator-positive, battery-ground and engine-ground paths in the vehicle.
+A SoundQubed Big 3 kit provides wiring used to upgrade the alternator-positive, battery-ground, and engine-ground paths in the vehicle.
+These are some of the main current paths in the charging system.

 Does a Big 3 upgrade increase alternator output?

 No. A Big 3 upgrade does not make the alternator produce more amperage.
-It improves the wiring paths that carry current through the charging system.
+It improves the wiring paths that carry current through the charging system, which can help reduce resistance and voltage drop.

 Should I use OFC or CCA for a high-power amplifier?

 OFC is generally preferred for higher-current systems because it conducts current more efficiently.
-CCA can be used when it is sized correctly for the amplifier and cable length.
+CCA can be used when it is sized correctly for the amplifier, cable length, and current demand.

 Follow Audio Sellerz